chiperific/bloomerang_api/README.md

 end
 ```

+## Usage

 ### WARNING: NO SANDBOX, PRODUCTION ONLY

 Bloomerang does not offer a sandbox environment or any way to test API calls without actually affecting your production data.

-__Any POST, PUT and DELETE requests will be run against your live Bloomerang account!__
+## Any POST, PUT and DELETE requests will be run against your live Bloomerang account!

 [Please encourage Bloomerang](https://crm.bloomerang.co/Home/FeaturesPortal) to address this issue.

-## Usage

-The standard structure of all endpoints is as follows:
+### Standard structure:

 - Reading records:
   - `#fetch`: a GET request that returns a batch of records, 50 by default (see paging/batching below for more)
   - `#show`: a GET request returns a single record that matches the provided ID

 - Creating, updating and deleting records:
   - `#create`: a POST request that creates a record based on the provided `body` variable.
   - `#update`: a PUT request that updates a record
   - `#delete`: a DELETE request that deletes a record

   __It is highly recommended to reference the [documentation](https://bloomerang.co/product/integrations-data-management/api/rest-api) to identify required and allowed attributes.__

 Some `Class`es have custom endpoints.
 For example: